Model number: ML2-TC10SAIT

 He added: "Some Toshiba microwaves come with voice control compatibility (Alexa-enabled) and eco-mode to save power when not in use."

-• Verdict: Toshiba wins the style battle and is more feature-rich than Farberware, which tends to look and feel more basic when it comes to design and features.
+- Verdict: Toshiba wins the style battle and is more feature-rich than Farberware, which tends to look and feel more basic in design and features.
 Dennis G says: “Toshiba microwaves are sleek and modern, often featuring stainless steel.
 Faberware, on the other hand, focuses more on functionality.
 If aesthetics matter, Toshiba’s your go-to.
-When it comes features, Toshiba is more ‘techy’ with things like sensor cooking and eco modes, while Faberware sticks to the basics—straightforward presets that cover most everyday needs.”
+Regarding features, Toshiba is more ‘techy’ with things like sensor cooking and eco modes, while Faberware sticks to the basics—straightforward presets that cover most everyday needs.”

 Farberware vs Toshiba: Power & Size

-Microwaves tend to have a power range of 600 to 1,200 watts and can fit either on a countertop, over the range or in cabinetry.
+Microwaves tend to have a power range of 600 to 1,200 watts and can be placed on a countertop, over the range, or in cabinetry.

-Tam told me: "Farberware typically range between 700 to 1,100 watts, sufficient for basic cooking and reheating tasks.
+Tam told me, "Farberware typically ranges between 700 and 1,100 watts, sufficient for basic cooking and reheating tasks.
 Lower-powered models are more common.

-When it comes to size, both brands are relatively similar.
+Both brands are relatively similar in size.
 "Farberware sizes can range from 0.7 to 1.6 cubic feet.
 Smaller models are ideal for compact kitchens or light usage," Tam told me.

-"Toshiba has more variety in size, ranging from 0.9 to 1.6 cubic feet, including larger countertop models that are suitable for more demanding kitchen environments."
+"Toshiba has more variety in size, ranging from 0.9 to 1.6 cubic feet, including larger countertop models suitable for more demanding kitchen environments."

 Gilbert Tam is the founder and designer of ProKitchen HK, a leading kitchen design firm in Hong Kong.
 With a passion for blending aesthetics and functionality, Gilbert has redefined modern kitchen spaces by offering innovative and customized solutions.